-If you are considering trusts, you will also hear about irrevocable living trusts.
+If you are considering trusts, you will also want to compare irrevocable living trusts.
 To decide which is better for you, let’s look at what differentiates those two types of trusts.

 One major advantage of a revocable living trust is that it is revocable.
 As mentioned earlier, that means you can alter or even void the trust whenever and however you want.
 You can remain as the trustee and so you have the ability to make any and all decisions as you see fit.
 If you decide that you no longer want to give assets to a specific beneficiary, you can remove that beneficiary.
 This is the opposite of an irrevocable living trust.

 With an irrevocable living trust, you cannot modify or terminate the trust without approval from everyone named in the trust.
-So if you want to remove a beneficiary from an irrevocable trust, that beneficiary needs to agree and sign off.
-The reason for this inflexibility is that as soon as the trustmaker signs the documents for an irrevocable living trust, he or she removes all ownership rights to the assets.
+If you want to remove a beneficiary from an irrevocable trust, that beneficiary needs to agree and sign off.
+The reason for this inflexibility is that as soon as the trust-maker signs the documents for an irrevocable living trust, he or she removes all ownership rights to the assets.